About Nothing Any Good

 About the Author

-Dan Buri is the son of an indie author.
-His father has two published books and countless article credits to his name.
-He has his father to blame for his passion for writing.
-Dan’s first collection of short fiction, Pieces Like Pottery, is an exploration of heartbreak and redemption and was an Amazon #1 bestseller.
+Dan Buri has been writing for 30 years.
+His first collection of short fiction, Pieces Like Pottery, is an exploration of heartbreak and redemption and was an Amazon #1 bestseller.
 The book is uniquely heartfelt and explores the depths of the human struggle and the search for meaning in life.
 Dan’s second book, 40 Tips on Creative Writing, provides an inspirational fresh look at how to become published and find readers

 Dan’s non-fiction works have been distributed online and in print for nearly two decades, including publications in Pundit Press, Tree, Inventor’s Digest, Intellectual Asset Magazine, IPWatchdog, Summit Avenue Review, American Discovery, and TC Huddle.
 The defunct and very well regarded Buris On The Couch was a He-Says/She-Says blog musing on the ups and downs of marriage with his wife.

 Pieces Like Pottery